TheWireLord/TWL-AdminTools/README.md

 ### Google Powershell Script
 -  Resets a Google user's password by using Advanced GAM and powershell.
 User can search by partial first name, last name, or username and then choose from a list the user they want to reset.

+### Python File Names Export Script
+- Gets the names of files in a folder and exports those to a CSV file.

 [![ko-fi](https://i.imgur.com/0OeIn4z.png)](https://ko-fi.com/M4M6YVC89)